 An article centered on salvage logging and its impact on forests was reviewed and the most astonishing finding was that private logging companies are subsidized for salvage logging activities.
 Why?
 Because salvage logging isn’t profitable.
-If this is study is broken down correctly, collected taxes are paying companies to take logs out of forests that are deemed forever wild.
+If this study is broken down correctly, collected taxes are paying companies to take logs out of forests that are deemed forever wild.

 The Data Doesn’t Lie